MetaliChavhan/student-result-system/README.md

 Admin adds teachers, students, and subjects.
 Teachers input and manage student marks.
 Students securely log in to view their results and progress reports.
-Screenshots
-(Add screenshots here to showcase the UI and key features.)

 Getting Started
 Clone the repository: